Last Revised: January 25, 2015

 Our dinners together will vary.
 Some restaurants will serve a one-size-fits-all tourist menu (menu turistica, prix fixe).
 Most will give us a choice of entrees within the menu turistica format.
 Other restaurants will allow us to order straight from the menu.
 In this case, I’ll give you a price limit and you will stay within it or pay the difference.
 I will usually include wine and water in countries where they are the norm (France, Italy, Spain).
 In other countries, I will ask you to pay for what you consume.

 And speaking of drinks: The norm is mineral water and/or wine.
 You can order tap water, and if you can make yourself understood, the waiter usually will bring it.
 Mineral water comes either still or carbonated.
 I prefer the carbonated; others don’t like the bubbles.
 As far as wine, don’t bother to order specific labels or varietals unless you really know what you are doing, as the house wine will usually be a fine local variety.
 Coke, Fanta and other soft drinks are available, but often at extra cost.
 Iced tea has now become popular in Europe, but it is treated as a soft drink, not the unlimited numbers of glasses as in Southern regions of America.
-Coffee (extra cost) comes at the end of the meal in Europe, with the dessert.
+Coffee (sometimes at extra cost) comes at the end of the meal in Europe, with the dessert.